 8am onwards.
 The journey now follows a regular pattern, stations come and go, some we stop at, some we are flagged through at a rip roaring speed of 50 miles per hour.
 The noises continue unabated, and changes now with the calls of new vendors selling different cooked vegetables, sweetbreads, newspapers, confectionary, bottled drinks and teas from tin flasks.
 Breakfast packs are being changed to lunch meals.
 At each stop, the changeover occurs.

 Outside, children appear, smartly dressed in their school uniforms.
-Level crossing gates hold back a mass of tut tuts, motor bikes, the odd loaded lorry, a few cars, cyclists, pedestrians, ladies carrying their loads on their heads, as always colourful and smiling, and...as always…the wood smoke.
+Level crossing gates hold back a mass of tut tuts, motor bikes, the odd loaded lorry, a few cars, cyclists, pedestrians, ladies carrying their loads on their heads, as always colorful and smiling, and…as always…the wood smoke.
 And now dust.

 We pass more pagodas, and occasionally trees brush against the carriages.
-The telegraph wires have been replaced by fibre optic cable strung from metal poles and the first mobile phone mast can be seen.
+The telegraph wires have been replaced by fiber optic cable strung from metal poles and the first mobile phone mast can be seen.

 By 10am the noise of the rhythm of the train changes to “da dee da dee”, but the same following cymbal “tshush” reverberates around us.
 Now awake, one of our fellow passengers, an elderly lady in thick coat and woollen bobble hat, struggles to walk to the toilet cubicle, grabbing hold of whatever she can to remain upright with the bucking and swaying motion.
 After much time and effort she reaches her goal, only then having to repeat the trial to get back to her seat afterwards.
 All others sleep, missing this action and the ever changing panorama outside.